-A home care provider, for instance, could use data analysis to track the average time of home visits, and build its costing model accordingly.
+A home care provider, for instance, could use data analysis to track the average time of home visits and build its costing model accordingly.
 Similarly, a provider could track the financial outlay associated with particular consumables – such as bandages or paracetamol medication – to determine where and how items are being issued.

-Managing a team of remote workers can be both costly and difficult – unless you have the right technology in place.
+Managing a team of remote workers can be both costly and difficult unless you have the right technology in place.
 With an appropriate technology solution, however, providers can ensure the appropriate workers are always allocated to the most appropriate jobs, the status of a job and a particular visit is accurately recorded, and that field service workers have the information they need at their fingertips.

 A carer who is going out to visit an older person in their home for the first time, for instance, could simply use their smartphone or tablet to check the address they need to go to, the estimated travel time, and if the person has any particular medical needs to be addressed.
 Once at the home, they could enter an update regarding the person’s health and what happened during the visit – rather than waiting until they are back at the office to enter any notes.
-By doing so, healthcare workers can be far more efficient, and improve the overall level of care they are able to offer individual consumers.
+By doing so, healthcare workers can be far more efficient, and improve the overall level of care they can offer individual consumers.

-Recognising that mobile healthcare teams don’t typically work 9am – 5pm, Brennan IT offers direct support 24/7, which means we can help if – for instance – a healthcare worker is locked out of a device, can’t connect to a particular app, or is having trouble accessing the details for an upcoming job.
+Recognising that mobile healthcare teams don’t typically work 9:00 am – 5:00 pm, Brennan IT offers direct support 24/7, which means we can help if – for instance – a healthcare worker is locked out of a device, can’t connect to a particular app, or is having trouble accessing the details for an upcoming job.

 Brennan IT can help by providing rigorous solutions that are completely tailored to individual organisations – ensuring that if a disaster occurs, the business can be back up and running extremely quickly – without disruption to essential services.